skhedim/gitops-canary-demo/README.md

       enabled: false
 ```

-> Do not forget to push your changes !
+> Do not forget to commit and push your changes.

 ```bash
 # Check the logs to see the deployment of the helm chart